DP94/DonateCraftPlugin/README.md

 2. Modify src/environments/environment.ts replacing "redacted" with your JustGiving API key.
 3. Run `npm start`
 4. Go to localhost:4200 to assert it is live.
+5. Additional steps: Modify envrionment.prod.ts to contain required values
+6. Run ng build --prod to generate all minified HTML & Javascript files; drag these into the "build/public" folder in the DonateCraftNode project to allow the node server to serve the Angular application

 ## DonateCraftNode (Backend API)